Maintaining Your Status

 - It is your responsibility to have a valid Form I-20 or DS-2019 at all times and if your I-20 or DS-2019 expires you will be automatically "out of status".

-- If you need more time to finish your degree, contact the International Programs Office to file a proper I-20 Program Extension request.
-You can submit this request online by clicking on "Forms/Requests" link on the left side panel of this page.
+- If you need more time to finish your degree, contact the International Programs Office to file a proper I-20 Program Extension request prior to the expiration date.

 - You cannot remain in the USA beyond your 60-day grace period (F-1) or 30-day grace period (J-1) allowed after completion of a program, unless you have completed a timely SEVIS transfer out or appropriate employment authorization request.